Strome has 2 goals and assist as Islanders beat Devils 6-4

+New Jersey won 3-2 at home on Saturday night in the opener of the home-and-home set, the teams' first two meetings of the season.

+''I felt we probably played better yesterday, but so did they,'' New York interim coach Doug Weight said. ''We had some big plays at the right times. ...
+It was physical, it was hard hockey.
+There'll be ice bags after that weekend.
+Coming out of yesterday, it was a big win.''

 John Tavares, Andrew Ladd, Casey Cizikas and Jason Chimera also scored to help the Islanders improve to 9-0-2 in their last 11 at home.
-Jean-Francois Berube stopped 26 shots as New York pulled into a tie with Boston for the second wild-card spot in the Eastern Conference.
-The Bruins were playing at San Jose.
+Jean-Francois Berube stopped 26 shots as New York pulled one point out of a playoff spot - into a tie with Florida behind Toronto, which sits in the second wild-card spot in the Eastern Conference.

-Taylor Hall had a goal and two assists, Kyle Palmieri added a goal and an assist, and Miles Wood and Joseph Blandisi also scored for the Devils, who beat the Islanders 3-2 at home on Saturday night.
-Keith Kinkaid, starting for first time since Jan.
-29, finished with 26 saves.
-New Jersey had won six straight on the road and were 8-0-1 in their last nine away from Prudential Center.
+Just a month ago, the Islanders were mired in last place in the conference.

+''We still had confidence that we had a pretty good team in here that could do some damage,'' said Ladd, has four goals over the last three games. ''It took a lot of hard work to get back to where we're at, but we're still fighting for our lives.
+It keeps going on and we've got to keep finding ways to win.''

 The Islanders, tied with Carolina and Dallas for the fewest road wins at 7-13-4, now play nine straight road games over a 19-day stretch due to the Ringling Bros. and Barnum & Bailey Circus and Atlantic Coast Conference men's college basketball tournament at Barclays Center.